Skip to Content

 Chinatown is located right in the city (next to Gastown) and can be reached by walking from most Vancouver city hotels.

-Located on the outskirts of Chinatown in Vancouver city center, there is a beautiful Chinese Garden well worth a wander.
+Located on the outskirts of Chinatown in Vancouver city center, the beautiful Dr. Sun Yat-Sen Chinese Gardens are well worth a wander.
 The gardens are relatively small and only take a couple of minutes to walk around, but they make for a great photo opportunity.

 The entrance to the main gardens is free, but don’t get confused by the admission desk!
-There is a private section to the gardens that you must pay $16 CAD per person to enter.
+There is a private section of the gardens that you must pay $16 CAD to enter.
 To me, the free section is nice enough, so I don’t recommend paying to check out the other section.

 13. Vancouver Seaplane Tour